Dengue and the Aedes Aegypti Mosquito

 - If empty containers or large objects, such as boats or old appliances must be stored, they should be covered, turned over or placed under a roof that does not allow them to fill with water.

 - Clean and scrub bird baths and pet-watering dishes weekly and dump the water from overflow dishes under potted plants and flower pots.
 Check that gutters are not holding water and cover rain barrels with tight screening so that mosquitoes cannot enter.

 - Fill tree holes and other cavities in plants with sand or soil.

 - Check for hidden bodies of water such as wells, septic tanks, manholes, clogged drains, etc.

 - Call the health authorities when you detect unusual numbers of mosquitoes.

 - Wear long sleeve shirts, long pants, socks and shoes when mosquitoes are most active.

-- Apply repellents such as DEET, picaridin, oil of lemon eucalyptus or IR3535 only to exposed skin and/or clothing (as directed on the product label).
-Do not use repellents under clothing.
+- Apply repellents such as DEET, Picaridin, oil of lemon eucalyptus or IR3535 only to exposed skin and or clothing (as directed on the product label).
+Do not use repellents on the under garments.

 In addition to wearing repellent, you can protect yourself and your family by taking these precautions:

 - Use mosquito netting over infant carriers,cribs and strollers.